baali/senic-documentation/index.rst

    :width: 90 px
    :height: 90 px

 Despite being a new market, smart home is already seeing tons of different connected devices such as speakers, light, switches, thermostats or electronic door locks from thousands of companies.
 The issue of the industry, is that each of the device is using different communication channels and different protocols.
-Keeping up with the shear volume of new smart devices being launched is nearly impossible without a strong developer community. `Home Assistant <https://home-assistant.io>`_ has exactly that, it has a massive number of devices that are supporter and a large developer community who add, contribute and improve the support for various smart devices.
+Keeping up with the sheer volume of new smart devices being launched is nearly impossible without a strong developer community. `Home Assistant <https://home-assistant.io>`_ has exactly that, it has a massive number of devices that are supported and a large developer community who add, contribute and improve the support for various smart devices.

 Programming Language: Python